syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 }
 ```

-> EditorTemplate is not applicable when we set `AllowMutiple` as true without `AllowGroupEdit` is enabled, so in that case you need to use custom editor window.
+> EditorTemplate is not applicable when we set `AllowMutiple` as true without enabling `AllowGroupEdit`, so in that case use custom editor window.

 ## How to add recurrence options within editor template

-The following code example shows how to add recurrence options within the editor template.

 ```cshtml
 @using Syncfusion.Blazor.Schedule